Table of Contents

 After they have reached 6 months of age, kittens will finally require as many calories as adult cats, which is about 20-30 calories per pound – depending on their activity levels and breed.

 Keep in mind that overfeeding your kitten or keeping her on a high-fat diet will maximize your kitten’s growth rate, which will increase their chance of becoming overweight or obese in the future.
+An increased growth rate is not healthy: kittens should grow at their optimal rate, neither too fast, nor too slow.

 How Often Should Kittens Be Fed?